Blight On Plants: Identification And Control

 One of the most recommended and effective control methods is to prune infected branches when the trees are dormant.
 Commercial growers may also apply fungicide treatments as a preventative method during wet periods and throughout the growing season.

 This plant disease is significant for plants in the Solanaceae family including potatoes and tomatoes, and often is called tomato blight.
-Early blight first appears as brown lesions on leaves surrounded by a yellow halo.
+Early tomato blight first appears as brown lesions on leaves surrounded by a yellow halo.
 Over time, the lesions may develop concentric rings or a “bullseye” pattern, which is a characteristic sign of this disease.
 Lesions can girdle the stem and lead to “collar rot”.

 Early blight can impact fruits and tubers and manifest as brown patches that may also have concentric rings.
 Tomato fruits may drop prematurely.
 Infected tubers have leathery patches and often with a raised purple border.